codership/documentation/galeracluster/source/documentation/xtrabackup-options.rst

 .. rst-class:: section-heading
 .. rubric:: ``joiner_timeout``

-How soon joiner should timeout waiting for SST (seconds).
+How soon the joiner should timeout when waiting for SST (seconds).

 .. csv-table::
    :class: doc-options